hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d.md

 * `VARIABLES FOR 3D GRAPHIC PRINTOUTS`:  `Z,U,V,W` - many more options can be found in section 3.12 of the [Telemac 3d docs](http://ot-svn-public:telemac1*@svn.opentelemac.org/svn/opentelemac/tags/v8p1r1/documentation/telemac3d/user/telemac3d_user_v8p1.pdf)
 * `VARIABLES FOR 2D GRAPHIC PRINTOUTS`:  `U,V,H` - many more options can be found in section 3.13 of the [Telemac 3d docs](http://ot-svn-public:telemac1*@svn.opentelemac.org/svn/opentelemac/tags/v8p1r1/documentation/telemac3d/user/telemac3d_user_v8p1.pdf)

-In addition, the `MASS-BALANCE : YES` setting will printout the mass fluxes and error in the computation region, which is an important parameter for verifying the plausibility of the model.
+In addition, the `MASS-BALANCE : YES` setting will printout the mass fluxes and errors in the computation region, which is an important parameter for verifying the plausibility of the model.

 ### General Parameters